About the Programme

 Who can apply?

-HKU Mentorship is open for all Year 2 and above undergraduate students and Incoming Exchange Students who will study at HKU for one full year.
+HKU Mentorship is open for all Undergraduate students and Incoming Exchange Students who will study at HKU for one full year.

 For HKU Mentorship (Overseas), all Outgoing Exchange Students of the HKU Worldwide Undergraduate Student Exchange Programme and Faculty Level Exchange Programme, who will be on exchange in a host country for one semester or longer, can apply to HKU Mentorship (Overseas).